captain-mayhem/captainsengine/heroquest/README.txt

 This program needs a hardware-accelerated graphics card (GeForce4 or better recommended) because rendering the level with textures, heros, walls, etc. is a lot of work for the GPU.
 The CPU however is not critical: 1 GHz or better should be enough.
-HeroQuest is built upon the platform-independent SDL library, so currently it can run on Linux or UNIX platforms and on windows 2000/XP.
+HeroQuest is no longer built upon the platform-independent SDL library, so currently it can run on Linux or UNIX platforms and on windows 2000/XP.
 Moreover, the game uses the jpeg-library for loading jpgs.
 If neccessary (e.g. when porting HeroQuest to other platforms), it can be compiled again from the jpeg.tar.gz and copied back to the heroquest directory.
 The server:
 It makes no use of graphics, so the graphics card in the system is irrelevant for the server.
-But it uses sockets ans SDL-threads heavily.
+But it uses sockets ans threads heavily.
 So it should run on almost every Linux/UNIX/Windows-system.
 However, if many players join the server, RAM and CPU have to be chosen sufficiently high.
 The editor:
 It has no dependencies and should run on every system that has a C++ compiler.
 However, the editor